 Argia Sbordone.
 "Trend Inflation, Indexation, and Inflation Persistence in the New Keynesian Phillips Curve," with Timothy Cogley.
 American Economic Review 98, no. 5 (2008).

 Andrea Tambalotti.
 "Is There a Trade-Off between Inflation and Output Stabilization?" with Alejandro Justiniano and Giorgio Primiceri.
-American Economic Journal: Macroeconomics, forthcoming.
+American Economic Journal: Macroeconomics 5, no. 2 (2013).